SeriousOldMan/Simulator-Controller/Docs/Virtual Race Strategist.md

   1. The currently loaded Strategy:

      This is the most complete method for initialization of the Rules & Settings.
 It is most useful, after you restarted "Simulator Workbench" and want to continue your work on a Strategy.
-Simply load it using the *Strategy* menu and than choose this command.
+Simply load it using the "Strategy" menu and than choose this command.
 The following fields are loaded from the strategy:

 	 - Rules & Settings
 	   - Race Duration